saurabhsrivastav/spring-boot/README.md

 Answer:
 * Spring boot is open-source and it's spring module which gives us production ready app feature
 * It's used for **RAD** (Rapid Application development) build using spring framework with extra support of auto-configuration and embadded application server (tomcat, jetty)
-* It helps us to create efficient fast stand-alone application which which you can just run it basicaly removes lots of configurations and dependency
+* It helps us to create efficient fast stand-alone application which you can just run basicaly removes lots of <ul>configurations</ul> and dependency
 * We have to concentrate only on business logic, forget about configuration

-*
+## Q2: What is RAD?

-## Annotations
+Answer:

 test